melvinjae/melvinjae.github.io/projects/manoamarket.md

 <img width="1000px" class="img-fluid" src="/img/manoamarket/mmteam.png">

 My takeaways from this project was how to work as a team using GitHub and how to use milestones to slowly develop the website over a few weeks.
+I also had experience using databases, publications, and subscriptions.

 The project homepage can be viewed [here](https://manoa-market.github.io/).